AGenchev/esc32/README.md

-# code taken from esc32, heavily reworked
+# code taken from esc32, reworked in gelemodxx branches.
+Hardware - included.
 Please, switch to gelemodxx branches if you want to watch my code.
 The main / trunk branch I will leave unmodified !!!
 Automatically exported from code.google.com/p/esc32